 Peking Duck

-A China trip wouldn’t be complete without eating Peking duck.
+A China trip wouldn’t be complete without eating Peking duck, widely considered China’s national dish, in Beijing.

 The authentic way of cooking this savory duck is a bit complicated.
 The duck used for this dish should be around 45 days old.
 Air is pumped under the skin to separate the skin from the fat.
 The duck is then soaked in boiling water, hung to dry, slathered in a marinated sauce, and roasted until you get that crispy skin.

-Chow mein — chow meaning “fried” and mein meaning “noodles”— is a dish of stir-fried noodles.
-It is a dish you may order in a Chinese restaurant right across from your office after a long, stressful day.
-It likely appears in every Chinese food restaurant you may visit worldwide.
+Chow mein is a dish of stir-fried noodles, with chow meaning fried and mein meaning noodles.
+It is a comforting dish you may order in a Chinese restaurant anywhere that has a Chinese immigrant population.

 About the Guest Blogger